Xiaomi Mix Fold 3 price in Pakistan & features

-Xiaomi will soon launch the Mix Fold 3 series.
-This new device is anticipated to be the strongest foldable on the market, with a bigger screen, better cameras, and faster processors than others in its category.

-The smartphone includes 16 GB of RAM and 512 GB, or 1 TB, of built-in storage.

-It comes with an 8.0-inch Foldable AMOLED capacitive touchscreen display with a resolution of 1914 x 2160 pixels and a refresh rate of 120 Hz.

-The device has a Snapdragon 8 Gen 2 chipset and an octa-core processor.
+It comes with a Snapdragon 8 Gen 2 chipset and an octa-core processor.
 The gadget’s GPU is called the Adreno 740.

+The Xiaomi Fold 3 has an 8.0-inch Foldable AMOLED capacitive touchscreen display with a resolution of 1914 x 2160 pixels and a refresh rate of 120 Hz.

+The gadget includes 16 GB of RAM and 512 GB, or 1 TB, of built-in storage.

-The Xiaomi Mix Fold 3 features a triple camera setup with 108 MP, 48 MP, and 13 MP sensors.
+The device features a triple camera setup with 108 MP, 48 MP, and 13 MP sensors.
 For impressive selfies, there’s a single 32 MP front camera.

-The gadget has a 4800 mAh battery that supports fast charging at 67 W.
+The smartphone’s battery capacity is 4800 mAh which supports fast charging at 67 W.

 Xiaomi Mix Fold 3 price in Pakistan